 CLS, The first French collaborative SENTINEL-1 receiving station

+CLS’s VIGISAT station, based in Brest (France), receives images from the Sentinel-1 satellite constellation.
 VIGISAT becomes the first French collaborative station and will continue to provide data and products with near real-time positioning services and sea states measurements for maritime surveillance applications.

-With Sentinel-1 and CLS expertise, We now have the opportunity to observe the earth and get radar images of any place of the world.
+With Sentinel-1 and CLS expertise, we now have the opportunity to observe the earth and get radar images of any place of the world.
 The Sentinel-1A satellite has already demonstrated its ability to be reprogrammed in an emergency, in case of a major event such as the flooding that affected Namibia.
 It will also be used to monitor our maritime space, detect oil slicks, help track vessels, fight against illegal trafficking (illegal fishing, piracy, etc.), understand ocean evolutions and support authorities in case of natural disasters.